xamry/notes/Data Engineering/OLAP.md

 #### Slowly Changing Dimension
 Slowly changing dimensions refers to the change in dimensional attributes over time.

-An example of slowly changing dimension is a Resource dimension where attributes of a particular employee change over time like their designation changes or dept changes etc. There are

-##### Types of Slowly Changing Dimension
+An example of slowly changing dimension is a Resource dimension where attributes of a particular employee change over time like their designation changes or dept changes etc. There are three types of Slowly Changing Dimension:

  1. Type 1:  Update the existing row (no history)
  2. Type 2:  Add a new dimension row (history maintained)